 Working as an online English teacher isn’t only for travellers either.
 Because you can earn good money from home, the job has also found favour with stay-at-home Mom’s, and students who need to make a bit of money to put themselves through university.

 Of course, you do need to be very mindful of a few things.
 To teach English online successfully, you need to be honest and upfront with yourself and you need to be disciplined and to be able to self-manage.

 Remember that at the end of the internet connection are paying students who have put their faith in you.
 You therefore owe it to them to do a good job.

 Firstly, this means that you need to be online and ready to teach at the appointed time.
 Therefore, you may wish to avoid staying in that party hostel in Laos.
-Yes it will be a lot of a fun for you but are you are you really going to be able to deliver an English lesson with a game of beer-pong going on behind you?
+Yes, it will be a lot of of fun for you but are you really going to be able to deliver an English lesson with a game of beer-pong going on behind you?